ua9msn/cities/README.md

 ======

 As it the first and little buggy version, some configs are inplace and hardcoded.
 I know...
 Do not bothering me.
 For now gameplay turned on for USA cities.
-With easy modification it can be changed a well.
+With easy modification it can be changed as well.

 Future
 =====